Digital Emerging Artists Program

 Supported by the RBC Emerging Artist Project and the Gail Asper Family Foundation

-Manitoba Opera’s Digital Emerging Artists Program is a four-week training intensive designed to provide vocal instruction, professional development, performance experience, and earning opportunities for young Canadian singers who are continuing their opera education.
-The focus of the program is to prepare participants for success as multi-platform performers capable of engaging audiences through digital media, as well as live performance.
+The 2020 Manitoba Opera’s Digital Emerging Artists Program was a four-week training intensive designed to provide vocal instruction, professional development, performance experience, and earning opportunities for young Canadian singers who are continuing their opera education.
+The program prepared participants for success as multi-platform performers capable of engaging audiences through digital media, as well as live performance.

-As social distancing advisories and travel regulations due to COVID-19 remain in place across Canada, the 2020 Digital Emerging Artists Program will take place entirely in the digital realm.
-Practical instruction, workshops, and performance output will occur over digital platforms.
+As social distancing advisories and travel regulations due to COVID-19 remained in place across Canada, the 2020 Digital Emerging Artists Program took place entirely in the digital realm.
+Practical instruction, workshops, and performance output occurred over digital platforms.

-During this four-week intensive, participants will study with a core faculty of four teaching artists who will serve as mentors throughout the program.
-Additional guest teaching artists will provide group sessions on interpretation, language coaching, professional development, and more.
-Participants’ daily schedules will be comprised of a combination of personal voice instruction, professional development sessions, rehearsal time, and content creation.
-Each participant will leave the program with a professionally filmed and recorded audition tape to be used to help launch the next phase of their career.
-Program participants will also create content to be used in Manitoba Opera’s education and outreach programs.
+During this four-week intensive, participants studied with a core faculty of four teaching artists (Tracy Dahl, Monica Huisman, Marion Newman, and John Tessier) who served as mentors throughout the program.
+Additional guest teaching artists provided group sessions on interpretation, language coaching, professional development, and more.
+Participants’ daily schedules were comprised of a combination of personal voice instruction, professional development sessions, rehearsal time, and content creation.
+Each participant left the program with a professionally filmed and recorded audition tape to be used to help launch the next phase of their career.

-Each participant in this program will receive a stipend of $300 per week for the duration of the four-week program.
+Each participant in this program received a stipend of $300 per week for the duration of the four-week program.

-Program duration: August 4 through August 28, 2020.
-The program schedule will require a commitment from participants of 20 hours per week.
+The Digital Emerging Artists Program ran from August 4 through August 28, 2020.
+The program schedule required a commitment from participants of 20 hours per week.

 2020 Emerging Artists